Older Driver Safety

 Never stop taking medications without talking with your healthcare providers.

-Review our brochure, Be Car Ready, Feet Steady: Tips on Safely Getting In and Out of Your Car.
+- Be Car Ready, Feet Steady: Tips on Safely Getting In and Out of Your Car (PDF)

 Funded by the National Safety Administration with a grant from the New York State Governor's Traffic Safety Committee.